calonso/IETechMBA/relational/README.md

         USE Uber;
         SELECT brand, model, color FROM cars;
       ```
-1. Challenge!
-Can you tell:
+1. Activity:
-   1. Which is the driver that drove the most trips?
+   1. Can you tell which is the user that took the most trips?
+Tip: See [MySQL `COUNT()` aggregation](https://dev.mysql.com/doc/refman/8.0/en/aggregate-functions.html#function_count)
-   1. Which is the user that took the most trips?
+   1. Can you tell which is the `MAX`imum `COUNT` of shifts a driver has ever drove?